auralius-dev/expression2-public/README.md

-# expression2-public
+# Public E2 Collection
-E2s for your personal enjoyment.
+A collection of my E2s that I deem safe for public release.